Supply Chain

 2. Strait of Malacca (Southeast Asia)

-Location: Between Malaysia, Singapore and Indonesia
+Location: Between Malaysia, Singapore, and Indonesia

-Connects: Indian Ocean → Pacific Ocean
+Connects: Indian Ocean → South China Sea

 Key facts: